Mehdialmoo/Chess_Pieces_Classification/README.md

 **keywords: CNN(Convolutional Neural Network), PyTorch, PyTorch Lightning, Chess Dataset, Classififcation**
 ## **Introduction**
 This repository is a **PyTorch** and **PyTorch Lightning** implementation of a **Convolutional Neural Network (CNN)** that classifies chess pieces into six categories: King, Queen, Rook, Bishop, Knight, and Pawn.
 The model is trained on a custom dataset of chess piece images, and the project includes files for data loading, model definition, training, and evaluation.
 The repository is organized into four main files: `loading_data.py`, `model.py`, `model_run.py`, and `utilities.py`, which are responsible for data loading, model definition, model training, and utility functions, respectively.
 The project also includes unit testing files and instructions for setting up the environment and dataset.
 The use of CNNs and PyTorch Lightning is discussed, highlighting their benefits for image classification tasks.
-This project aims to classify the chess pieces (King, Queen, Bishop, Knight, Rook). this project Files are as follows:
+This project aims to classify the chess pieces (King, Queen, Bishop, Knight, Rook, Pawn). this project Files are as follows:
 ```
 project